silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 Here's an example for implementing HTTP basic authentication:

-[notice]
+> [!WARNING]
-Note that basic authentication for GraphQL will bypass Multi-Factor Authentication (MFA) if that's enabled.
+> Note that basic authentication for GraphQL will bypass Multi-Factor Authentication (MFA) if that's enabled.
 Using basic authentication for GraphQL is considered insecure if you are using MFA.
-[/notice]

 ```yml
 SilverStripe\GraphQL\Auth\Handler: